Dear readers of ADxS.org, please forgive the disruption.

 The half-life of aldosterone is 20 minutes.

-Degradation of aldosterone to (mainly) tetrahydro-glucuronide derivatives occurs in the liver, and to a lesser extent to an 18-glucuronide in the liver and kidney.
-Excretion occurs via the urine.
+The breakdown of aldosterone to (mainly) tetrahydro-glucuronide derivatives takes place in the liver, and to a lesser extent to an 18-glucuronide in the liver and kidneys.
+Excretion takes place via the urine.

 1.1.
 Aldosterone agonists